aidanmcinern/proj_beta/README.md

 As a data scientist, I occasionally get opportunities to do some python dash frontend etc but I'm certainly no fullstacker.
 Since my forays into web development are so limited I was minded to develop a website (like its 2005!) to get a feel for the full stack experience.

 What should this website be?
 There are some really outstanding 'portfolio' sites out there such as by [Jesse Zhou](https://jesse-zhou.com) and [Todar Dimov](https://dvlpr.pro/), which gave me some inspiration.
-To that end, i sketched out my site as a cosy pub, with a statistics bent.
+To that end, i sketched out my site as a cosy pub, with a statistics bent - 'the Outlier's Rest', geddit?!
 This serves as a channel to introduce some interesting analysis which aims to tell a clear and punchy story.

 ![IMG_0020](https://github.com/user-attachments/assets/6f82f8d6-0863-41d3-b22b-9af441666dfc)